coolshellx/articles/README.md

 # Articles

-This repo is used to write the aritcles collabratively.
+This repo is used to write the articles collabratively.

-And those aritcles would be publised to Coolshell WeChat, and some of them will be synced to CoolShell.cn
+And those articles would be publised to Coolshell WeChat, and some of them will be synced to CoolShell.cn

 for the article file name convension, we prefer using the following format: